thijmen38/Earthy-Group2/docs/design.md

 **Brick Library**
 <div style="text-align: justify">
-To give a clear overview of the bricks and which brick is used where, a brick library was made.
+To give a clear overview of the bricks and which brick is used where a brick library was made.
 This document shows which bricks are needed to construct the dome ribs.
-The infill between these ribs is less critical when it comes to the brick size other then it should have a thickness of at least 200mm. the brick library contains the bricks for the following modules:
+The infill between these ribs is less critical when it comes to the brick size other than it should have a thickness of at least 200mm. the brick library contains the bricks for the following modules:
 </div>